onefifteen-z/onefifteen-z-blog/source/_posts/20200314-how-to-setup-hexo-blog.md

 ---
 ### Quick Start

-This article simply talks about how to setup blog with Hexo and Next and deploy it to GitHub Pages.
+This article simply talks about how to setup blog with Hexo and NexT and deploy it to GitHub Pages.

 ### Install Node.js & npm with Homebrew